Reuben Morgan: Hillsong

 Morgan's first songwriting contribution to Hillsong's live praise and worship albums was the song "I Give You My Heart", which was featured on the Hillsong live album God is in the House.
-Morgan himself, however, appeared but did not actually perform on the album, but was featured in the choir; the lead vocals for this performance were sung by Steve McPherson.
-Morgan later recorded his own version of "I Give You My Heart" for his first solo album, World Through Your Eyes.
+Morgan himself, however, appeared but did not actually perform on the album, but was featured in the choir; the lead vocals for this performance were by Zschech and Steve McPherson.
+Morgan subsequently recorded his own version of "I Give You My Heart" for his first solo album, World Through Your Eyes.

 Morgan made his first official performing appearance on Hillsong's next live album, All Things are Possible, playing acoustic guitar and contributing three original compositions to this album.
 One of these songs, "Shadow of Your Wings", was an outtake on the live audio recording, although it did appear on the video recording.
-Reuben performed co-lead vocals on the live recording of "Shadow Of Your Wings" together with Darlene Zschech, although he was not credited as a vocalist for this album.
-His two other songwriting contributions to All Things are Possible were "In Your Hands", which was sung by Rob Eastwood and Donia Makedonez; and "Your Love", which was sung by Miriam Webster and Lisa Young.
+Reuben performed co-lead vocals on the live recording of "Shadow of Your Wings" together with Zschech, although he was not credited as a vocalist for this album.
+His two other songwriting contributions to All Things are Possible were "In Your Hands" (this song was also featured in a "House of Cards" episode), which was sung by Rob Eastwood and Donia Makedonez; and "Your Love", which was sung by Miriam Webster and Lisa Young.

 Over time Morgan would become a prolific songwriter for Hillsong.
 The next four Hillsong live albums (Touching Heaven Changing Earth, By Your Side, and You Are My World) featured songwriting contributions and acoustic guitars from Morgan, although he did not sing lead vocals on any of these recordings.
 His first official credit as a vocalist was on the album For This Cause.
 In Hillsong's 2002 live album, Blessed, the track "Most High" marked the first time Morgan contributed a lead vocal.

 The song "Mighty to Save", from the 2006 Hillsong album of the same name, was written by Morgan and Ben Fielding, with lead vocals performed by Morgan.
 It was nominated for "Song of the Year" and won "Worship Song of the Year" at the 40th GMA Dove Awards.